Free expat tax extension icon

 Processor Credit card fee Debit card fee Cards accepted

-How to pay the IRS with a credit card
+How to pay IRS taxes online with a credit card

 Paying taxes can feel heavy, but the card process is simple and moves step by step, so nothing feels confusing.
-This makes how to pay the IRS with a credit card feel smooth and calm, even for first-timers.
+This makes paying the IRS with a credit card feel smooth and calm, even for first-timers.

 1. Pick a processor (Pay1040 or ACI Payments) by clicking through IRS.gov/payments.